Snoothy/Arduino-mDNS-SD/README.md

 # Arduino mDNS-SD

-Proof of concept for Arduino service discovery using custom ASN.1 protocols.
+Proof of concept for Arduino service discovery using custom Messagepack protocols.